This helpful guide provides all the essential information you need when considering investing in the United Arab Emirates.

 Bear in mind that the costs of setting up a business in the UAE depend on the type of entity, activity, and license required.
 Capital requirements may, for example, vary according to the business type.
 Check out the UAE Commercial Companies Law for details.

 According to Investopedia, an investment fund is defined as “a supply of capital belonging to numerous investors used to collectively purchase securities, while each investor retains ownership and control of his own shares.”
 In addition, an investment fund provides a broader selection of investment opportunities, greater management expertise, and lower investment fees than investors might be able to obtain on their own.
 Types of investment funds available to foreign investors and expats in the UAE include mutual and equity funds.

 HSBC, Citibank, Emirates NBD, and First Abu Dhabi Bank offer asset management products including mutual funds.
-A new kid on the block is Sarwa, an online financial advisor specialising in exchange traded funds (ETFs).
+A new kid on the block is Sarwa, an online financial advisor specializing in exchange-traded funds (ETFs).

 Investing in stocks and shares in the UAE

 Investing in the United Arab Emirates stock market is straightforward.
 Individuals must open a trading account with a broker registered with one of the exchanges in Dubai or Abu Dhabi (there are three exchanges in the UAE: Dubai Financial Market (DFM), Abu Dhabi Securities Exchange (ADX), and NASDAQ Dubai).
 The investor must also obtain an Investor Number (available direct from the Investor Services Desk at the exchanges) to trade on DFM and ADX.